Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

+A schematic diagram comparing the available features used in the jet-level cut-based analysis versus our particle-level ML-based analysis is presented in Fig.~\ref{process}.
+Compared to the cut-based analysis, which only utilizes information from jets, muons, and event-level variables, our ML-based analysis incorporates a wider set of features at the particle-level.
+These features are difficult to leverage effectively with cut-based methods but can be fully exploited by models such as ParT and MIParT, which possess strong information processing capabilities.

-During data preprocessing, the following features were standardized after applying a logarithmic transformation: $p_T^{\mathrm{part}}$, $E^{\mathrm{part}}$, $R_{p_T}^{\mathrm{part}}$, and $R_{E}^{\mathrm{part}}$.
-To conserve computing resources, the maximum number of particles per event was set to 50.
-We use a total of over 300,000 signal and background events for training and evaluating the ParT and MIParT models.
+During data preprocessing, the following features were standardized after applying a logarithmic transformation: $p_T^{\mathrm{part}}$, $E^{\mathrm{part}}$, $R_{p_T^{\mathrm{part}}}$, and $R_{E^{\mathrm{part}}}$.
+To reduce computational cost, the maximum number of particles per event was set to 50.
+We constructed a balanced dataset of over 300,000 events (with 150,000 signal and 150,000 background events) for training and evaluating the ParT and MIParT models.
 The dataset was split into a training set (90\% of the data) and a validation set (10\%).
+Other architectural hyperparameters, such as the embedding dimension, number of transformer blocks, number of attention heads, and hidden dimension in the feed-forward network, followed the default configurations used in ParT \cite{Qu:2022mxj} and MIParT \cite{Wu:2024thh}.
 The models were trained with a batch size of 256 and an initial learning rate of 0.001.
-After 20 epochs, the model achieving the best performance on the validation set was selected, and its final performance was evaluated on a separate, held-out test set comprising 100,000 events.
-A schematic diagram comparing the jet-level cut-based analysis with our particle-level machine learning approach is presented in Fig.~\ref{process}.
-Compared to the cut-based analysis, which only utilizes information from jets, muons, and event-level variables, our machine learning-based approach incorporates a wider set of features at the particle level.
-These features are difficult to leverage effectively with cut-based methods but can be fully exploited by models such as ParT and MIParT, which possess strong information processing capabilities.
+After 20 epochs, the model achieving the best validation performance was selected, and its final performance was evaluated on a separate, held-out test set consisting of 100,000 events.